NekoYellow/competitive-programming-templates/README.md

 # competitive-programming-templates

-Frequently used dsa templates in competitive programming for self-use.
+Common dsa templates in competitive programming for self-use.

-Also a few common data structures implemented in python at directory pyds.
+Also a few basic data structures implemented in python at directory pyds.

 Still updating